History of antisemitism in the United States: Before 1800

 Jewish settlers made up a small percentage of the population in the colonial and federal periods.
 At the time of the Revolution, one in a thousand Americans were Jewish—about 2,500 people.
 Most were in families of businessmen based in the port cities of Newport, New York City, Philadelphia, Charleston, and Savannah.
 They prospered as well-connected traders handling imports and exports inside Britain's Atlantic empire.
 Nevertheless, antisemitism remained pervasive and state-based beginning at least as early as the mid-1600s, when in 1654, the Governor of New Amsterdam referred to the Jewish people as a "repugnant" and a "deceitful race," and sought to have them expelled from New Amsterdam.

 The colonial governments often imposed citizenship restrictions against the Jewish settlers, as they sometimes did with Catholics, Lutherans, and Quakers.
 The harassment of Jews by both individuals and governments was typically less violent than in Europe, but was nevertheless frequent and systemic.
 Business agreements between Christian and Jewish settlers gradually became a relatively accepted practice, although fees and inequitable practices disfavoring the Jewish settlers were common.
 Intermarriage was not prohibited and occasionally occurred.
 The majority of Jewish settlers supported the Patriot cause in the Revolution.

 19th century

-Throughout most of the 18th and 19th centuries, anti-semitism in America was common, though not typically to the extent that was endemic in Europe during the same period.
+Throughout most of the 18th and 19th centuries, antisemitism in America was common, though not typically to the extent that was endemic in Europe during the same period.
 Jews were viewed as a race in America as early as 1654, when the Governor of New Amsterdam referred to them as a "deceitful race" in his efforts to expel the Jews from New Amsterdam.